 Still, the album was a colossal bestseller in a way that Classical Music had never experienced in decades.
 Many youngsters who felt that Classical Music Is Boring did enjoy listening to it in this format.
 Furthermore, the album proved that Electronic Music could be profitable and merited according to its own terms.
 Carlos herself followed it up with similar albums in this vein, and countless other electronic composers have tried to imitate her by also making synthesizer renditions of other classical works.
 Even renowned classical performers E. Power Biggs, Zoltán Rozsnyai, Pablo Casals and Glenn Gould, who liked the work, released a classical music album called "Switched Off Bach" (1972).

-Switched-On Bach won three Grammy Awards, including "Best Classical Album", and in 2005 it was inducted in the National Recording Registry for being "historically, culturally and aesthetically important".
+Switched-On Bach won three Grammy Awards, including "Best Classical Album", and it was inducted into the National Recording Registry in 2005 for being "historically, culturally and aesthetically important".
 It was one of the first uses of an electronic instrument in a way that could be taken seriously by musical purists i.e. not used as for sound effects in sci-fi movies, thus demonstrating what a synthesizer could really do.
 To some listeners, the clean and precise tones produced by the analog circuits gave increased clarity to Bach's original writing, even if producing the recordings was incredibly difficult.note

 - "Sinfonia to Cantata No. 29" (3:20)

 - "Air on a G String" (2:27)

 - "Prelude and Fugue No. 7 in E-Flat Major" (from "The Well-Tempered Clavier") (7:07)

 - "Prelude and Fugue No. 2 in C Minor" (from "The Well-Tempered Clavier") (2:43)